 Where Can I Get More Information?

-If you have a heart condition, you may worry, and you may have questions.
-We can help you find the answers you need.
+Heart disease or other heart conditions can be scary, but we can help you find the answers you need.
 Our heart specialists are here to answer any questions you have.
 We can also point you to more resources on heart health topics on our Education & Support page.

 If your heart doctor recommends a certain screening or procedure, or if you need surgery, we can help you understand what to expect.